Distributed Algorithms for Internet-of-Things-enabled Prosumer Markets: A Control Theoretic Perspective: Simulation Results

-Now, we present the simulation results and show the convergence of long-term average of prosumption by each entity or prosumer in Figure \ref{fig1}.
-Figure \ref{fig1}(a) shows the average of consumption and Figure \ref{fig1}(b) shows average of production over $200$ days.
-In the context of car sharing, these are the average of cars used by an entity and the average of cars shared with other person by the same entity over $200$ days, respectively.
-Figure \ref{fig1_1} illustrates average amount of prosumption at $\mathrm{200^{th}}$ day by every prosumer of a particular class.
-Furthermore, the absolute difference between the expected utilization $T_i$ of cars and actual utilization $\overline{x}_i(k)+\overline{y}_i(k)$ by entity $i$ for a certain period of time, is shown in Figure \ref{fig2}.
-Figure \ref{fig2}(a) illustrates the evolution of the absolute difference between $T_i$ and $\overline{x}_i(k)+\overline{y}_i(k)$ for selected entities.
+Now, we present the simulation results and show the convergence of the long-term average of prosumption by each prosumer in Figure \ref{fig1}.
+Figure \ref{fig1}(a) shows the time-averaged consumption and Figure \ref{fig1}(b) shows the time-averaged production over $200$ days.
+In the context of car sharing, these are the average of cars used by a prosumer and the average of cars shared with another person by the same prosumer over $200$ days, respectively.
+Figure \ref{fig1_1} illustrates the average prosumption on the $\mathrm{200^{th}}$ day by every prosumer of a particular community.
+Furthermore, the absolute difference between the desired value of utilization $T_i$ of cars and the actual utilization $\overline{x}_i(k)+\overline{y}_i(k)$ by prosumer $i$ for a certain period is shown in Figure \ref{fig2}.
+Figure \ref{fig2}(a) illustrates the evolution of the absolute difference between $T_i$ and $\overline{x}_i(k)+\overline{y}_i(k)$ for individual prosumers.
 Here, we observe that gradually the difference comes closer to zero.
-Additionally, in Figure \ref{fig2}(b) and \ref{fig2}(c), we observe that the absolute difference between the quantities is close to zero for most of the entities.
+Additionally, in Figure \ref{fig2}(b) and \ref{fig2}(c), we observe that the absolute difference between the quantities is close to zero for most of the prosumers.